 A versatile and lightweight carrier, this carrying wrap has an easy 3-step wear system that ensures your baby is safe and kept in place for extended periods.
 Users said the smooth fabric is soft and breathable, perfect for humid conditions.
 The padded back panel is also well-ventilated, offering ample support, so your back remains stable and comfortable.
 But despite being advertised as a 1-size-fits-all product, several users complained that the wrap is too small for their body types.

 Ergobaby is this year's best baby carrier brand, beating out the competition for comfort and support, durability and value for money.

 Baby carriers can be a helpful alternative to using a pram if you want to keep your baby close to you while you're out and about or doing chores around the home.

-There are five main types of baby carriers: Sling, backpack, front carrier, wrap and Mei Tai.
+There are 5 main types of baby carriers: sling, backpack, front carrier, wrap and Mei Tai.